 OE3C is a student-run, student-focused conference celebrating the very best ecological, ethological, and evolutionary research being done in Ontario and surrounding areas.
-The University of Guelph organizing committee is very proud to have hosted the 50th annual OE3C online, and the 51st (hopefully) in-person at the University of Guelph in 2021!
+The Queen’s University organizing committee is very proud to host the 52nd annual OE3C in 2022!

 Allen Tian – Chair

 Allen is a PhD student studying interactions between mollusk and phytoplankton community structure and species richness in the St. Lawrence River and Rideau Canal using eDNA.

 Aly is PhD student studying the evolution of plant reproductive strategies in human-altered environments.